Team-ElderFriend/ElderFriend-Kiosk/README.md

 ## **Description**
 ### The project is still in prototyping stage!
-This project is about adding facilitating features to the existence restaurant Kiosk.
+This project is about adding facilitating features to the existing restaurant kiosk interface.
 Due to elders' difficulty during using or beginning to use Kiosk.
 Adding features have 3 purposes
 1. Increasing visibility of menus and button
 2. Increasing learnability for entire process
 3. Increasing learnability in new menus